Gravitational fields of axially symmetric compact objects in 5D space-time-matter gravity: The 5-dimensional metric

 Working within the Brans-Dicke \cite{bransdicke} theory\footnote{Let us note that the result obtained by Kaluza to unify the electromagnetism and gravitation arises when an electromagnetic $A_{\alpha}$ potential is coupled to the above metric in the form $g_{\alpha \beta}+\phi^2 A_{\alpha}A_{\beta}$, and $g_{\alpha 4}=\phi^2 A_{\alpha}$.
 In that case, if the scalar field $\phi$ is constant then the field equations provide directly the Einstein and Maxwell equations.}, we assume that there is no electromagnetic potential and consider the following metric (latin indices run over 0-4, and greek ones from $0$ to $3$)

 where the static and axisymmetric line element of the 4-dimensional metric in a general system of cylindric coordinates is written as follows:

 and the metric functions in these standard coordinates depend on $\rho$ and $z$, whereas the metric function $\phi$ is allowed to depend also on $t$ and $\varphi$ coordinates.
 The so-called {\it cylinder condition} is assumed with respect to the independence of all the metric functions on the new coordinate $x^4\equiv \mu$.
-The factor $\epsilon=\pm 1$ allows us to consider a timelike or spacelike signature for the fifth dimension .
+The factor $\epsilon=\pm 1$ allows us to consider a timelike or spacelike signature for the fifth dimension.

 A relevant result in differential geometry known as Campbell's theorem \cite{campbell} proves that Einstein’s field equations in 4-D (with an energy-momentum tensor) can always be smoothly (if locally) embedded in the 5-D Ricci equations (vacuum field equations in five dimensions).
+The non-vanishing components of the five-dimensional Ricci tensor $\hat R_{AB}$ are defined in terms of the metric as in four dimensions and the calculation is standard from the metric (\ref{metrica}); the result (with the above mentioned cylinder condition) is as follows:

-The four-dimensional Einstein equations $S_{\alpha \beta}=8\pi G T_{\alpha \beta}$ are automatically contained in the above vacuum equations (\ref{einstein5}) if the induced {\it matter} described by $T_{\alpha \beta}$ is understood as a manifestation of pure geometry in the higher-dimensional world (which has been called the induced matter interpretation of Kaluza-Klein theory) by the following expression:
+$R_{\alpha \beta}$ being the four-dimensional Ricci tensor and $\Box\equiv g^{\alpha\beta}\nabla_{\beta}\partial_{\alpha}$ denotes the standard D'Alambertian operator.
+Therefore the four-dimensional Einstein equations $S_{\alpha \beta}=8\pi G T_{\alpha \beta}$ are automatically contained in the above vacuum equations (\ref{einstein5}) if the induced {\it matter} described by $T_{\alpha \beta}$ is understood as a manifestation of pure geometry in the higher-dimensional world (which has been called the induced matter interpretation of Kaluza-Klein theory) by the following expression: